SvenRosvall/VLCB-Arduino/docs/Service.md

 ### LedUserInterface
 Manages the green and yellow LEDs and also the push button on the VLCB module.
 Updates the LEDs based on activities on the module.
-When the push button is pressed sends a Command to tell the other services that the user has requested some action.
+When the push button is pressed sends an Action to tell the other services that the user has requested some action.

 ### SerialUserInterface
 Provides a user interface on the serial port on the Arduino.
-Prints status messages and also handles commands the user enters on the serial port.
+Prints status messages and also handles actions the user enters on the serial port.
 See more details in [SerialUserInterface](SerialUserInterface.md) documentation.